Fundamentals of Statistical Genetics

 - Undergraduate students: majored in statistics.

-- Graduate students: majored in diverse disciplines other than statistics and biostatistics.
+- Graduate students: majored in diverse disciplines beyond statistics and biostatistics.

 - Others: post-doctoral fellows, analysts and investigators with mathematical statistics training at the undergraduate level.